amaus/jMath/README.md

 1. Clone the project
 2. `gradle install`
-3. add to classpath location to jMath.jar in ~/.m2/repository/...
+3. Add to classpath location to jMath.jar in ~/.m2/repository/...
 4. Now you can import the library into any java project you write.

 ## Usage